igorkasyanchuk/log_analyzer/README.md

 **Based on results you can get an idea what to optimize.
 For example optimizing most often rendering view could give huge benefit.
 Now with this tool you can find out what are the numbers.**

+Based on the observations I suggest to run this tool for files less than 1Gb.
+If you have enough RAM - download log file to local machine and then run the tool.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.